SquareGPS/navixy-api/docs/backend-api/resources/field_service/place/index.md

 #### errors

-* 268 (Over quota) – if the user's quota for places exceeded.
+* 268 - Over quota – if the user's quota for places exceeded.

 ### update